Jason30102212/react-redux-login-demo/README.md

 "# react-redux-login-demo"

 ABOUT THIS SITE:
   - This app will be a demonstration of a React/ Redux login app.
 It will have a MongoDB backend that is accessed with the mongoose library.
 It will also use the express library as a server.
+This is based on the following tutorial: DevConnector

 INSTALL:
   1. Create mLab database